Onconova Therapeutics Inc. [ONTX] stock Reiterated by H.C. Wainwright analyst, price target now $7.50

-Onconova Therapeutics Inc. [NASDAQ: ONTX] closed the trading session at $0.83 on 01/15/21.
-The day’s price range saw the stock hit a low of $0.70, while the highest price level was $0.8684.
+Onconova Therapeutics Inc. [NASDAQ: ONTX] plunged by -$0.03 during the normal trading session on Friday and reaching a high of $0.7478 during the day while it closed the day at $0.71.
 The company report on January 14, 2021 that Onconova Therapeutics, Inc. to Present at NobleCon17 Virtual Event.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.